oamg/leapp-repository/docs/source/installation-and-building.md

 commands for local building and also upstream DNF COPR repository for public upstream and testing builds.

-## Local builds
-To build the package locally from the current code we prepared building in containers, so we could build the RPM with packages of the particular system.
+## Building packages locally
+Containerized builds can be used to build the packages locally.
 To build the RPM e.g. for RHEL 8 systems, execute:
 ```bash
 $ BUILD_CONTAINER=el8 make container_build
 ```
+Possible values for BUILD_CONTAINER are `el7`,`el8`, `el9`.

-You will find created builds under the `packaging/RPMS/` directory.
+The built packages can be found under the `packaging/RPMS/` directory.

 If a particular container image does not exist, it will be automatically created based on prepared [container files](https://github.com/oamg/leapp-repository/tree/main/utils/container-builds).

 Note that from time to time it's possible you may want to (or need to) rebuild the container image.
-To clean created container images, call
+To clean created container images use
 ```
 $ make clean_containers
 ```